High-Protein Pink Beet Pancakes for Toddlers & Babies (No Added Sugar)

 Pink Beet Protein Pancakes (baby/toddler friendly) gluten-free, dairy-free, baby-led weaning, toddler meals

-• Great for all ages – Soft and easy for babies, fun for toddlers, and nutritious for adults
+• Great for all ages: Soft and easy for babies, fun for toddlers, and nutritious for adults

-• No added sugar – Naturally sweetened with bananas and beets
+• No added sugar: Naturally sweetened with bananas and beets

-• Bright & colorful – A vibrant pink hue from beets without artificial food coloring
+• Bright & colorful: A vibrant pink hue from beets without artificial food coloring

-• Quick & easy – Just blend, pour, and cook!
+• Quick & easy: Just blend, pour, and cook!

-Pink Beet Protein Pancakes are made with:
+High-Protein Pink Beet Pancakes are made with:

 Pink Beet Protein Pancakes (baby/toddler friendly) gluten-free, dairy-free, baby-led weaning, toddler meals

-How to make Pink Beet Protein Pancakes:
+How to make High-Protein Pink Beet Pancakes:

 • Serve & enjoy – Let them cool slightly before serving to babies or toddlers.
 Add your favorite toppings to enjoy!